lichen-lab/lichen-lab.github.io/pages/software.md

 : A Python package for implementing a deep transfer learning approach to improve the prediction for experimentally validated regulatory variants.
 * <a name="DeepPerVar"></a>[DeepPerVar](https://github.com/lichen-lab/DeepPerVar)
 : A Python package for implementing a multi-modal deep learning model to predict individual-level noncoding functional variants.
+* <a name="MPRAVarDB"></a>[MPRAVarDB](https://mpravardb.rc.ufl.edu/)
+: MPRAVarDB is an online database and web server for exploring regulatory effects of genetic variants generated from MPRA experiments.

 ---